IN THIS ARTICLE:

 Personalized Ad Copy

 People click ads that feel relevant to them.
-Ad copy optimization is likely to fail if the message is too generic.
+A landing page copy optimization is likely to fail if the message is too generic.
 Search intent is key.

 Instead of talking about everything your product does, focus on the one thing that matters to the person searching.
 Call out their problem, their role, or the situation they’re in.
 When an ad feels familiar, it earns the click.